-- budgetary limitations as specified in Sections I, II, and IV-E of this document: - documentation of nonprofit status as required in the PHS 5161-1; - requirements relating to provider organization experience and provider organization certification and licensure, described below.
+- Budgetary limitations as specified in Sections I, II, and IV-E of this document; and - Documentation of nonprofit status as required in the PHS 5161-1.

-You also must comply with any additional program requirements specified in the NOFA, such as signature of certain officials on the face page of the application and/or required memoranda of understanding with certain signatories.
+You also must comply with any additional program requirements specified in the NOFA, such as the required signature of certain officials on the face page of the application and/or required memoranda of understanding with certain signatories.

-Applications that do not comply with the specific program requirements for the funding opportunity for which the application is submitted will be screened out and will not be reviewed.
+Applications that do not comply with the eligibility and specific program requirements for the funding opportunity for which the application is submitted will be screened out and will not be reviewed.